hsh2001/apple-dark-mode/README.en.md

       media="(prefers-color-scheme: dark)">
 ```

-Define  above-mentioned 'darkModeSwitch'function.
-Here, we will manipulate the 'link' properties of the 'media' element.
+Define  above-mentioned `darkModeSwitch`function.
+Here, we will manipulate the `link` properties of the `media` element.
 ```javascript
 function darkModeSwitch(status) {
   document